apache/doris-website/versioned_docs/version-2.1/admin-manual/system-tables/information_schema/partitions.md

 ## Overview

-Show the Partition' status of all tables in the database.
+Show the Partition status of all tables in the database.
 Before 2.1.7(inclusive), the tables were always empty.

 ## Database